chapmanjacobd/library/README.md

 ### 1. Extract Metadata

-For the initial scan it takes about six hours to scan sixty terabytes.
-If you want to update the database run the same command again--any new files will be scanned and it is much, much quicker.
+For thirty terabytes of video the initial scan takes about four hours to complete.
+After that, rescans of the same path (or any subpaths) are much quicker--only new files will be read by `ffprobe`.

     lb extract tv.db ./video/folder/
-    OR
-    lb extract ./tv/  # when not specified, db will be created as `video.db` OR
-    lb extract --audio ./music/  # db will be created as `audio.db`

 ### 2. Watch / Listen from local files